 - Health: Do they have new physical complaints?
 Are they eating well?
 Is their personal hygiene acceptable?
 Do they take medications as directed?

 - Finances: Are they paying their bills on time?
 Can they manage their checkbook?

 Personal care and other options, depending on your situation

 Your parents’ solution could be to just make physical changes to their home to permit greater accessibility.
 Maybe a part-time in-home caregiver or housekeeper is needed.
 Or perhaps it’s time to talk about a retirement community.

 If you’re thinking of choosing a retirement community, we would like to meet with you here at Country Meadows Retirement Communities.
 We offer a full range of services and activities and personalized senior living at our retirement communities in Pennsylvania and our Maryland retirement community.
 All specialize in personal care (or assisted living) and additional levels of senior-focused services.
-Please contact us to request information or schedule a visit.
+Please contact us to ask about our personal care or assisted living costs, request information or schedule a visit.